cowardfxn/proj01/ML_notes.md

 # ML notes

 ## Numpy
-`np.argmax(array, axis)`  returns global maximum if axis not specified, maximum in every column if axis=0, maximum in every row if axis=1
+`np.argmax(array, axis)`  returns indices of global maximum if axis not specified, maximum indices in every column if axis=0, maximum indices in every row if axis=1
 `np.tile(array, (m, n))`  return duplicated m*n times of original array
 `np.dot(a1, np.diag([arg1, arg2, arg3, arg4, arg5]))`  multiply by diagonal matrix to multiply each column with different values
 Or, use single dimensional array(a shape of `(n,)` )
 `a1 * np.ones(a1.shape[1])`
 `a1 + np.ones(a1.shape[1])`

+`np.where(cond[, a, b])` Return elements, either from a or b, if no alternative provided, return element indexes which meet condition
+`np.rint(array)` Round array element to the nearest integers
+`np.digitize(x, bin, right=False)` Return the indices of the bins to which each value in input array x belongs

 ## Pandas